Sarah McBride Wins Delaware Election To Become The First Transgender State Senator In U.S. History

 America made its voice heard last night and public sentiment is changing.

 LGBTQ activist Sarah McBride won big in her home state of Delaware as a state senate candidate.
-According to NBCNews, she is now etched into the books as the first and only openly transgender state senator in United States history.
+According to NBC News, she is now etched into the books as the first and only openly transgender state senator in United States history.
 McBride took to Twitter to express her gratitude and her attitude saying, “We did it.
 We won the general election.
 Thank you, thank you, thank you.
 I hope tonight shows an LGBTQ kid that our democracy is big enough for them, too.
 As Delaware continues to face the Covid crisis, it’s time to get to work to invest in the policies that will make a difference for working families.”

 Despite Amerikkka’s many known bigotries and biases, Sarah McBride won her election fairly easily over Republican candidate Steve Washington.
 The first openly transgender state house delegate from Virginia, Danica Roem, offered her congratulations to her sister-in-love.